UWB-ACM/CTCI/Spring-2019/stacks_queues/SOLUTIONS_2019Spring.md

 #### Scenario

 Given two sequences pushed and popped with distinct values, return true if and only if this could have been the result of a sequence of push and pop operations on an initially empty stack.
+Each item can only be pushed once and popped once.

 #### Example Input